NickPantuso/AppointmentScheduler/README.md

 EST time to ensure the appointments you schedule don't go outside of business hours (8AM-10PM).
 The report button on the home form will bring you to a new form where you can view the schedules for each contact, as well as some other general information about the appointments and customers.
+(Every log in attempt is recorded to a text file.)

 # What was learned?